 Possible Solutions to the Bitcoin Energy Consumption Crisis

-Solving the looming Bitcoin energy crisis is a lot harder than most people realize.
-One of the main things you can do as a Bitcoin miner who is trying to lower the cost of this investment is to find the best possible energy rates.
-(Source: https://www.energybot.com/electricity-rates-by-state.html)
+Solving the looming Bitcoin energy crisis is much more complex than most people realize.
+One of the main things you can do as a Bitcoin miner trying to lower this investment’s cost is to find the most efficient energy rates.

-Many people have also encouraged Bitcoin to use renewable sources of energy to power its network.
-The belief is that others in the cryptocurrency and mining communities would follow suit if Bitcoin were to push renewable energy as a solution.
+Many people have also encouraged Bitcoin to use renewable energy sources to power its network.
+The belief is that others in the cryptocurrency and mining communities would follow suit if Bitcoin was to consider renewable energy a solution.

 The Future is Uncertain